bishtanuj/Data-Structure-Using-Python/Main/Programs/Linked List/README.md

         - **Data**: The actual value or payload associated with the node.
         - **Reference (Link)**: A pointer to the next node in the sequence.
     - This structure allows for **sequential traversal** through the list.
+4. **Memory Efficiecy**:
+    - Linked list do not waste memory due to fixed sizes.
+    - However, they consume extra space memory because they use pointers to keep track of the next successive node.